alanmacdoug/astrowind/src/data/post/what-a-deliverability-audit-actually-contains.md

 Email delivery is decided by the receiving system, not yours.
 An audit therefore checks how you appear to the inbox providers:

-- **Test sends to major inboxes**, Gmail, Outlook, Yahoo, with results logged for acceptance, rejection or spam placement.
+- **Test sends to major inboxes** — Gmail, Outlook, Yahoo — with results logged for acceptance, rejection or spam placement.
 - **Feedback loops and reputation tools**: whether you're enrolled in ISP feedback channels, whether Google Postmaster and Microsoft SNDS reports are accessible and monitored, what trends show over recent weeks.
 - **Content checks**: subject lines, link structure, attachment usage, URL shortener domains, plain-text ratio.
 Content does not carry the full burden of placement, but bad content will sink a good reputation faster than good content will save a bad one.